 HUM-101 Introduction to the Humanities I: Philosophical Thought

 Examines the question: How do we live a meaningful life?
-Drawing from a range of Western philosophers, the course examines the basic tension between the Greco-Roman tradition of secular humanism and the traditions of theistic religion (Judaism, Christianity, and Islam).
-Students will absorb and digest philosophical ideas from Plato, sacred texts (the Bible and the Koran), Marx, Nietzsche, Sartre, Frankl and Weil, among others.
+Drawing from a range of Western philosophers, the course examines the basic tension between the Greco-Roman tradition of secular humanism and the traditions of theistic religion (Judaism, Christianity and Islam).
+Students will absorb and digest philosophical ideas from Plato, sacred texts (the Bible and the Quran), Karl Marx, Friedrich Nietzsche, Jean-Paul Sartre, Viktor E. Frankl and Simone Weil, among others.
 Course content consists of a series of half-hour video lectures along with text readings.
 Throughout, the course challenges students to consider and reconsider what constitutes a meaningful life.
 This course is based on the course "Philosophy, Religion, and the Meaning of Life" from the Teaching Company.

 Semester Hours: 3